 Tailoring Your Candidate Experience to Today’s Job Market

 Since 2015, TA leaders have used HireVue’s Candidate Experience Playbook to find inspiration for new ideas and guide their candidate experience initiatives.
-Over the past two years, we’ve surveyed more than 1 million candidates to get their perspective on aspects of the candidate experience.
+Over the past three years, we’ve surveyed more than 1.5 million candidates to get their perspective on aspects of the candidate experience.

 For 2019, we’ve completely rewritten our Candidate Experience Playbook, providing step-by-step instructions for every aspect of the candidate experience, from job posting to job offer.

 - What makes a good vs. great job description (that also earns 3x more qualified applicants);

 - How to compress a traditional one-month hiring process to just days;